Source library for Bend police technology oversight, including public records, vendor documents, policy research, and model safeguards.

 Source Library: Bend Surveillance Oversight

 This source library supports the Bend Surveillance Oversight public education series.
-It collects City materials, vendor documents, civil liberties research, government and technical sources, model oversight examples, and background reporting related to police technology, data retention, automated license plate readers, AI report-writing, vendor access, and public accountability.
+It collects City materials, vendor documents, public records, civil liberties research, government and technical sources, model oversight examples, and background reporting related to police technology, data retention, automated license plate readers, AI report-writing, vendor access, video systems, and public accountability.

 The purpose of this page is simple: residents should be able to see the sources behind the claims.
-Some documents are already publicly linked.
-Others are marked Public copy pending until a public upload link is available.
+City documents, public records, vendor materials, and outside research are grouped by topic so readers can check the record for themselves.

 How to use this source library

-This page is organized by source type.
-City records and primary documents are listed first, followed by vendor materials, civil liberties and watchdog sources, government and technical reports, other-city examples, and background reporting.
+This page is organized by source type and topic.
+City records and primary documents are listed first, followed by vendor materials, civil liberties and watchdog sources, government and technical reports, other-city examples, background reporting, and the full Bend Surveillance Oversight series.

 For Bend-specific factual claims, official City documents and public records should carry the most weight.
 For policy analysis, civil liberties groups, technical reports, government materials, and reporting can help explain risks, safeguards, and oversight options.